WE STILL CANNOT OFFER TRAIL RIDES, SORRY

 IN WHAT WE CONSIDER TO BE UNACCEPTABLE CLOTHING.

 IF YOUR STUDENT "WON'T WEAR" WHAT YOU THINK THEY SHOULD,

 DON'T BRING THEM.

-we board our two horses, ride, teach, train, and "just hang out",
+we board our two horses, minister, ride, teach, train, etc.

 in the NW